-Never use this device as a sensing device for personnel protection.
-Doing so could lead to serious injury or death.
-This device does not include the self-checking redundant circuitry necessary to allow its use in personnel safety applications.
-A sensor failure or malfunction can cause either an energized or de-energized sensor output condition.
+- Do not use this device for personnel protection - Using this device for personnel protection could result in serious injury or death. - This device does not include the self-checking redundant circuitry necessary to allow its use in personnel safety applications.
+A device failure or malfunction can cause either an energized (on) or deenergized (off) output condition.

-CAUTION: Never Operate 1 Watt Radios Without Antennas
+Important:

-To avoid damaging the radio circuitry, never power up Sure Cross® Performance or Sure Cross MultiHop (1 Watt) radios without an antenna.
+- Never operate a 1 Watt radio without connecting an antenna - Operating 1 Watt radios without an antenna connected will damage the radio circuitry. - To avoid damaging the radio circuitry, never apply power to a Sure Cross® Performance or Sure Cross MultiHop (1 Watt) radio without an antenna connected.